trondsundt/MillHeat-ESPHome-NodeMCU/README.md

 # MillHeat-ESPHome-NodeMCU
-A  guide to replacing the HF-LPT120 V1 WiFi chip in the Mill Convection Heater (Gen2) with a NodeMCU using ESPHome
+A  guide to replacing the HF-LPT120 V1 WiFi chip in the Mill Convection Heater (Gen2) with a NodeMCU using ESPHome.

 ## On the shoulders of giants